gzachariadis/Python.Challenges/README.md

 ##### Objective

-You will be given an array a and a value x.
-All you need to do is check whether the provided array contains the value.
+- Given an array "Sequence" and a value "X", check whether the provided array contains the value.

 ##### Constraints

-- Return true if the array contains the value, false if not.
+- Return boolean True if the array contains the value, boolean False if not.

 ```
 def check(seq, elem):